guoweier/Poplar_Chromoanagenesis/README.md

    - -out: output file

 ### Results
-This pipeline predicts the genomic positions of novel DNA junctions by using Illumina short-read sequencing.
+This workflow predicts the genomic positions of novel DNA junctions by using Illumina short-read sequencing.
 It finally gives out potential junction sequence, the two genomic mapping positions, as well as other information such as junction orientation. <br>
 With these results, we can predict how genome being rearranged during early development.
 Structural variation such as transloction, inversion, or even extreme scenario such as chromoanagenesis can be characterized by this approach. <br>